Introduction

 Final Thoughts

-Microsoft Azure is a best option to use when you want to set up CI/CD of a Microsoft Dynamics Solution because it provides flexible Build and Release Pipelines.
+Microsoft Azure is the best option to use when you want to set up CI/CD of a Microsoft Dynamics Solution because it provides flexible Build and Release Pipelines.
 MS Azure has a vast marketplace loaded with bundle of tasks to choose within your pipelines, when comes to the Continuous Integration and Continuous Deployment of any application.
 It also allows you to control your deployment via PowerShell Scripts, you can supply the solution name, source and destination organizations name, credentials along with a switch that will determine if you want to trigger the build or release pipeline on commit.
+Whether you’re managing on-premise or cloud-based solutions, setting up CI/CD of Microsoft Dynamics with Azure ensures optimized workflows and reduced manual errors.